LYK-love/LYK-love.github.io/source/_posts/Backpropagation.md

 \frac {\partial y_{\text{green}}} {\partial w_4}
 \end{aligned}
 $$
-Use BP, due to chain rule, we only need to perform 4 times derivations.
+Using BP, due to chain rule, we only need to perform 4 times derivations.

 Moreover, note that the equation $\frac {\partial \text{Loss}} {\partial y_{\text{green}}} $ **has been solved in this layer.** (Of cource we need to evaluate its value every time, but it's a numerical operation and it's quick.
 The derivation operation is expensive)